notion-enhancer/icons/README.md

 > e.g. the icons in `FC` are named as `FC_0.png`, `FC_1.png` ... `FC_22.png`.

+### sprites.png

+generate a sprite sheet for your icon set in a [css sprites generator](https://www.toptal.com/developers/css/sprite-generator).

+- set paddings to **0**
+- align elements **top-down**

+the sprite sheet should be named `sprites.png` and placed inside your icon set's folder.

 ### `icons.json`

 information for icon sets are stored in `icons.json`.